 Sailors bring disease

-Captain James Cook’s ship the Endeavour brought venereal disease to New Zealand in 1770.
+James Cook’s ship the Endeavour brought venereal disease to New Zealand in 1769.
 Cook disapproved of his crew having sex with Māori women, knowing they were introducing syphilis and gonorrhoea.
 ‘A connection with Women, I allow because I cannot prevent it, but never encouraging,’ he wrote in his journal.1 Māori had no immunity to these diseases.

 Gonorrhoea, considered a minor disease, was a major cause of sterility in women, who could have it without any symptoms.
 It also caused blindness in babies, whose eyes were infected in the birth canal.